parisepigenetics/RASflow_EDC/README.md

 # ================== Control of the workflow ==================

 ## Do you need to do quality control?
-QC: no  # "yes" or "no".
+QC: yes  # "yes" or "no".
 If set to "yes", the workflow will stop after the QC to let you decide whether you want to trim your raw data or not.
 In order to run the rest of the workflow, you have to set it to "no".

 ## Do you need to do trimming?
 TRIMMED: yes  # "yes" or "no"?

-## Do you need to do mapping?
+## Do you need to do mapping and feature counting?
 MAPPING: yes # "yes" or "no"

 ## Which mapping reference do you want to use?
 Genome or transcriptome?
 REFERENCE: genome  # "genome" or "transcriptome", I haven't implemented transcriptome yet.

+## Do you want to study the repeats?
+REPEATS: yes # "yes" or "no"

 ## Do you want to do Differential Expression Analysis (DEA)?
 DEA: yes  # "yes" or "no"